 1. Scoop As Much Polish Out As You Can

-Whenever you accidentally spill a nail polish out on your carpet, try to catch the spill immediately to prevent it from spreading fast and becoming hard to remove.
+When you accidentally spill nail polish on your carpet, try to catch it immediately to prevent it from spreading fast and becoming hard to remove.

-So how do you catch a falling polish spill that is about to hit your precious carpet?
+So how do you catch a falling polish spill about to hit your precious carpet?
 It’s not what you’re thinking.
-Catching a spill polish means, scooping the spill with a spoon (especially if it’s a big spill).
-If it’s something small, then blotting will work pretty well. ( use a clean dry cloth for this purpose)
+Catching a spill polish means scooping the spill with a spoon (especially if it’s a big spill).
+If it’s something small, then blotting will work pretty well. ( use a clean, dry cloth for this purpose)

 2. Blot As Much As You Can

 Now that you’ve taken a bigger portion of the spill out by scooping, you’ll need to blot as much as possible.
 You can use a hairspray, alcohol, or nail polish remover.

 Now that I’ve given you the Do’s and Don’t on how to get nail polish out of your carpet let’s dive straight into the various products you can use to take nail polish out of your carpet.